The Eduployment Program

 FWG 40 / 4

-* May be supplemented with additional duties indicated in ‘Pleyade nursing salaries’.
+* May be supplemented with additional duties indicated in nursing salaries.
 Payment overtime and irregular hours up to € 6.500 gross a year on top of the basic salary.

-At Pleyade there are multiple options for personal growth.
+There are always multiple options for personal growth, for example:

 - Specialist in geriatric nursing